In fiscal year 2020,

 Along with lease documents, ROS and property management staff provides new residents with a welcome packet, which includes information on the residents’ rights and responsibilities and available support services.

 Home Maintenance Workshops:

 ROS staff develops workshops on housing maintenance and other topics identified as a need by residents to support households and housing stability.
 Examples include: home organizing, cleaning routines, budget home maintenance, etc.

-The Tenant Leadership Counsel (TLC) meets quarterly to discuss resident needs, plan events, and develop a resident outreach plan.
+Leadership Development: The Tenant Leadership meets to discuss resident needs, plan events, and develop a resident outreach strategies.
 Subcommittees may be created for specific programs or initiatives.
 ROS staff facilitates these meetings and provides leadership development opportunities and trainings to support resident leaders.

 Community Engagement: ROS staff convenes quarterly building, or building-cluster, meetings to share information regarding Voice, community resources, and events.
 Additionally, residents are given the opportunity to share feedback with ROS staff regarding property management and resident services.